God Loves You. NO EXceptions.®

 The Centurion and his servant (Matt 8:5-10).
 The word used for “servant” here, “pais”, was commonly used to describe a servant who was a romantic partner of the master.

 All people, including LGBTQ individuals, were created in God’s image: "So God created humankind in his image, in the image of God he created them; male and female he created them."
 (Genesis 1:27, NSRV) The use of the two primary genders in this passage is likely a “merism”, a figure of speech by which a single thing (in this case, humanity) is referred to by a phrase that lists several of its parts, but does not list all components.
 (Similarly, in Genesis 1:1, the universe is referred to as “the heavens and the earth”.)
-This also tells us that God is at least two genders.
+This also indicates that God is not limited to a single gender.

 There are several characters in the Bible who were non-gender-conforming, meaning that they did not behave according to traditional gender roles, or that they were not physically typical of men or women.